bertrandom/ball-spinner/README.md

 ## warning

 Using this will expose your Flickr API key, secret, and OAuth credentials to the end-user.
-Ideally you should make the API calls on the server-side to protect your secrets.
-This is intended for prototyping and internal networks.
+Ideally you should make the API calls on the server-side proxied from the client-side to protect your secrets.
+This is intended for prototyping, hack days, and internal networks.

+Seriously though, if you ignore this warning - best case scenario someone will hijack your Flickr API key for abuse/spam.
+Worst case scenario they delete all your photos.
+(The example API keys, secrets, and tokens below are fake).

 ## usage